gwharton/autocustomergroup/README.md

 <li>Admin Create Order - Tax ID's are validated using the "validate" link during order creation, and customer is assigned new group if applicable.</li>
 <li>Option to add scheme currencies to Base Currency list for automatic exchange rate download, or able to use hard coded exchange rates.</li>
 <li>Module can be disabled, where legacy Magento functionality is restored.
 Module can be enabled/disabled on a per store basis with legacy functionality on one store, and new functionality on another store.</li>
+<li>Extends Tax Rate functionality to allow linking of Tax Rates to Tax Schemes</li>
+<li>Includes Code to allow retieval of Order Tax Rates and linked Tax Schemes, for example when producing Invoice PDF's so the Tax Scheme details can be added to the PDF depending on which rates were used on the order. (example code below)</li>
 </ul>

 <h2>Known Issues/Left to do</h2>
 <ul>
 <li>Need to test using logged in customers</li>